Allyship Resources for Fashion Brands

 Artists, Textile and Graphic Designers

-It is unfortunate that I have to say this, but I have not, and will not ever replicate sacred Indigenous Art.
-I have had several enquiries lately asking me to do something “like Aboriginal Art.”
+It is unfortunate that I have to say this, but I have not, and will not ever replicate Indigenous Art.
+I do receive occasional enquiries asking to book commissioned work for something “like Aboriginal Art.”
 I am not Indigenous, and the answer is no. Please check out some of the wonderful First Nations Artists and Textile Designers below, but appreciate that not all of them may want to sell art for commercial purposes to a non-Indigenous business.
 If you are working with Indigenous Artists who do not have a background in textiles, I am happy to assist with repeats and colour separations, only with the Artist’s written permission.

 Indigenous Art Code for Art dealers, Indigenous Artists, and people who would like to ethically purchase Indigenous Art https://indigenousartcode.org/